scunning1975/Torino-2024/README.md

 **Note**: This syllabus may change, but I am making an effort to keep it fixed.

 ## Course Description
-Unconfoundedness is a collection of methods used when selection into treatment occurs through a set of known and quantified confounders.
-These methods can involve a collection of covariates satisfying overlap conditions or a running variable as in regression discontinuity design.
-This week, we will explore both methods, focusing on heterogeneous treatment effects, regression, and matching using both coding examples and lectures.
+Selection on observables is an approach to causal inference that takes advantage of a known and quantified variable that assigns units to treatment or control.
+We will cover two methods in that category: the unconfoundedness methods and the regression discontinuity design methods.
+Unconfoundedness methods involve estimating aggregate causal parameters using the known and quantified confounders directly through the construction of weights, matching techniques or regression adjustment.
+Regression discontinuity design is a method where the selection into treatment is based on an observable variable called the "running variable".
+We will explore both methods, focusing on heterogeneous treatment effects, regression, and matching using both coding examples and lectures.

 ## Prerequisites
 Econometrics or equivalent.